 Now you’re definitely getting colder.

 Perhaps Travis could pull off an afternoon of silent reverence, but anyone who’s met me knows I’m only quiet when I’m asleep.

 Normally an excellent test taker, I can just imagine sitting down to the entrance exam for the nunnery, reading the single-sentence instructions to sit for 5 minutes without saying a word, and leaving a minute later with a giant red F scrawled across the top.

 I don’t know what the requirements are for sainthood, but I’m pretty sure it requires performing a miracle, which certainly puts Travis squarely in the running.

 Anyone who can listen to me prattle away while they’re trying to read science journals, compose a single email, or just catch up on videos of kittens tussling on YouTube (he’s tough but he’s not made of stone,people) and still maintain their sanity has completed not one, but a continuous string of miracles.

 So what were we really up to, visiting the abbey on a Sunday?

 While it’s true that the setting is idyllic and the architecture is stunning, kudos to anyone who guessed that we were actually there for the divine nature of…

-As it turns out, they do, in fact, bake bread that is available for purchase on weekends, and it was the warm, yeasty smell of freshly baked bread that drew us toward the entryway of the sunken vault housing the abbey’s shop.
+As it turns out, they do, as others had told us, bake bread that’s available for purchase on weekends.
+It was the warm, yeasty smell of freshly baked bread that drew us toward the entryway of the sunken vault housing the abbey’s gift shop.